jcha-ultra/agent-tasker/README.md

 ## Roadmap:

 #### v.0.3.12:
+- performance: reorder subagents so that older agents are used first

+### Minor Updates, Bugs, and Cleanup:
+- performance: make it so that not every agent have to read messages in each round
 - prod: clean up prod inactive messages

-#### v.0.4.1:
-- workstreams: create comms stream and plug into overweave (does not include slack)

-### Minor Updates, Bugs, and Cleanup:
-- agents: reorder subagents so that older agents are used first
+- add ability to set time for task
 - bug: dependents being complete outputs an error
 - docs: add instructions
 - menu: add ability to split tasks and set dependency with same input option